Explaining the Many References in the Movie 'mother!'

 Children of Men

 Much like in the final scenes of the 2006 dystopian film Children of Men, in mother! a pregnant woman must navigate through a chaotic war zone.
 She tries to bring life into the world amid blood and carnage, infertility and wastage.
-The camerawork is also reminiscent Children of Men's director Alfonso Cuarón's films.
+The camerawork towards the end of mother! is also reminiscent of that last sequence in Alfonso Cuarón's film.

 Hieronymus Bosch